FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_05.md

 :   The maximum length of the file name is 1,023 characters.

 Floating Point Data
 :   Exponents are optional.
 An "`E`" or "`e`" character must be added before the exponent.
-:   The selection of "`E`" or "`e`" is optional.
+The selection of "`E`" or "`e`" is optional.

-`!!`, `#`, Comment Line
+!!, #, Comment Line
 :   Lines starting with "`!!`" or "`#`" are considered to be comment lines, and are disregarded.
-:   A comment line can be inserted in any position in the file, and there are no restrictions on the number of lines.
+A comment line can be inserted in any position in the file, and there are no restrictions on the number of lines.

-`!END`
+!END
 :   End of mesh data
 :   When this header is displayed, the reading of the mesh data is completed.